publiclab/publiclab-archive/notes/sspatharioti/10-31-2017/do-you-or-your-community-have-a-set-of-images-in-need-of-analysis.md

 ---
-title: "Do you or your community have a set of images in need of analysis? "\ntagnames: 'barnraising, question:barnraising'
+title: "Do you or your community have a set of images in need of analysis? "

+tagnames: 'barnraising, question:barnraising'
 author: sspatharioti
 path: /notes/sspatharioti/10-31-2017/do-you-or-your-community-have-a-set-of-images-in-need-of-analysis.md
 nid: 15130